If there’s one thing worse than being in a car accident, it’s finding out that the person who caused that accident doesn’t have insurance.

 Because there are so many factors, it’s hard to say how things will play out unless we know more about the crash.
 In any case, there are three processes you need to figure out:

 Navigating the claims process is tricky enough without any added complications.
 In a situation where the at-fault driver is uninsured, things become even more complex.
-You’re going to need help for this one.
+You’re going to need help with this one.

 The experienced car accident lawyers at Console and Associates have broken down a few basic scenarios below to help you understand what to expect.
 But to truly offer you the guidance that best fits your unique situation, we need to know the details of your crash.